marcusvb/r710-fancontroller/readme.md

 This script is provided as is.
 I am not responsible for any damage done to your server.
 See the license for more information.

+## Dependency

+The script heavily depends on `megacli`, it will not run without the dependency.
+Instead you will see the following error: `ZeroDivisionError: division by zero`.
+Make sure you install `megacli` and test it manually before running the script.
+See issue [#1](/../../issues/1) for further instructions.

 By Marcusvb on Gitlab or Github.